milosobradovic/payment-transfer-service/README.md

 # Payment Transfer Service

-An Angular application that allows users to **manage their bank accounts** and **perform secure transfers** in a modern, intuitive interface.
+An Angular application that allows users to **manage their bank accounts** and **perform secure transfers** using a modern, intuitive interface.

 ---

 ## 🚀 Features

-- View all types of accounts: savings, trust, joint, etc.
-- Execute payments and track transaction history
+- Execute payments and transfer funds between accounts easily.
-- Animated dashboards for a clear overview of transactions
+- Track transactions with sortable, filterable history.
-- Secure authentication and responsive design
+- Secure authentication and responsive design for desktop and mobile.
-- Notifications for successful or failed operations
+- Notifications and error handlings.

 ---